jvilla8a/nocaptienda/README.md

 ## Acknowledgments

-- The StoreApp is built using Vite and React, leveraging their respective capabilities for rapid development and a modern user interface.
+- The store is built using Vite and React, leveraging their respective capabilities for rapid development and a modern user interface.
 - Data scraping functionality is implemented using web scraping techniques to retrieve data from another web application.
-- Thank you to the open-source community for providing valuable libraries and tools used in this project.